Lesbian until graduation: Usage

 In a 1999 article in the Seattle Weekly, A. Davis related her experimentation with same-sex relationships, and how as a result, she experienced hostility from lesbian friends who pressured her to identify as a bisexual, including one friend who urged her to do so as a political statement, despite the fact that Davis identifies as a heterosexual who merely experimented with women for a brief period.
-Davis said that women who experienced same-sex relationships are more attuned to LGBT issues, and more likely to oppose discrimination.
-She also said that if the same degree of acceptance were extended to men who experimented with homosexuality, it would promote greater acceptance of the LGBT community.
+Davis said that women who experienced same-sex relationships are more attuned to LGBTQ issues, and more likely to oppose discrimination.
+She also said that if the same degree of acceptance were extended to men who experimented with homosexuality, it would promote greater acceptance of the LGBTQ community.